STRATEGIC THINKING WEEKLY

 You're already systematic.
 You just haven't captured it yet.
-This issue teaches you to excavate the frameworks hiding in your own successful work.
+This issue teaches you how to create a framework by excavating the systematic thinking hiding in your own successful work.

 Here's what most people miss: if you're consistently good at something, you're already using a framework.
 You're just not conscious of it.